ShadowMario/FNF-PsychEngine/example_mods/custom_events/readme.txt

-Add your custom event's .txt file and .lua file here

-The .txt file is the event's description on Chart Editor
+Insert your custom events here. (they have to be coded in the events list though)